Skip to main content

 Hello I'm Sarah and I'm currently an ST3 at the Christie in Manchester.
 My current interests include Postgraduate Medical Education and the use of Artificial Intelligence in Mesothelioma.
 I'm looking forward to helping arrange the Pathsoc Winter Schools, and hopefully provide further Educational Content for Histopathology trainees at all levels.
 Outside of work I love exploring the Bollin Valley where I live and playing football with my two children.
 Please don't hesitate to get in touch if you have any ideas or suggestions for future PathSoc Educational events.

-Rebecca Young - Research Subcommittee Representative
+Rebecca Young - Education Subcommittee Representative

 I am the Trainee Sub-Committee Research Rep and have been a member of PathSoc since, starting Foundation Training.
 I completed my medical degree in Glasgow and Foundation Training in Edinburgh, where I now work as an ST2 Trainee in Histopathology.
 Outside my specialty I find working as a peer mentor and trainer in mentorship skills highly rewarding work and look forward to bringing these skills to the work of the Sub-Committee.
 I took a scenic route into medicine, having first completed a Master's Degree by Research in French literature in Leeds.
 After that I spent several years working in the government and charity sectors in a variety of public engagement roles.
 I still love all things French, so when I am not working, I am happiest strolling around the food markets somewhere in Normandy.
 I want to get involved in collaborative research and teaching.
 As a member of the Sub-Committee my goal is to help people with an interest in pathology to link up and take advantage of the full range of opportunities we have to offer.